nautobot/nautobot/nautobot/docs/installation/index.md

 # Installation

-This document will help you get Nautobot up and running.
+This set of documents will help you get Nautobot up and running.

 !!! warning
-    As of Nautobot v1.0.0b1 these instructions are still in a pre-release state.
+    As of Nautobot v1.0.0b2 these instructions are still in a pre-release state.
 We are working to revise them for the recent changes.

-## Dependencies
+## About Dependencies

 This section describes the system dependencies required for Nautobot.
 They can be all installed on a single system, or distributed across your environment.
 That will be up to you.
 Our install instructions assume a single system install, and that is good for most use cases.
 More advanced configurations are also possible, but are not covered here.

-The [installation instructions](#install-nautobot) below will guide you through a fresh installation.
+The [installation instructions](#installing-nautobot-dependencies) below will guide you through a fresh installation.

 ### Mandatory dependencies